Delicious honey and sherry glazed roasted vegetables are the starting point for several different dishes. Cook once eat three times!

 - ½ medium fennel to taste.
 Cut into wedges.
 Keep leafy tops.

 - 2 medium beetroot peeled and cut into wedges.

 - 3 cloves garlic – peeled and left whole

-- Mix olive oil, sherry, pimento, honey, and season with salt and pepper.
+Mix honey, olive oil, sherry, and pimento, and season with salt and pepper.

-- Place carrots, parsnips, potatoes, and garlic on a piece of baking parchment in a roasting pan, and coat with the oil and sherry mixture.
-Gently add the fennel and onion wedges, taking care so that they don’t fall apart.
+Place carrots, parsnips, potatoes, and garlic on a piece of baking parchment in a roasting pan, and coat with the oil and sherry mixture.
+Then add the fennel and onion wedges, taking care that they don’t fall apart.

-Make this vegan by using maple syrup in place of the honey.
+- Make it vegan by using maple syrup instead of honey.